mahermanns/jube-novice/learners/setup.md

 ## Software Setup

 The `environment.yaml` file describes a Conda virtual environment that includes JUBE: the tool you'll need to run this lesson, as well as some depencencies.
 To prepare the environment, [install Miniconda following the official instructions][miniconda-install].
+Then download the file [environment.yaml](files/environment.yaml), which contains all necessary Python packages for this course.
-Then open a shell application and create a new environment:
+Finally, open a shell application and create a new environment:

 ```sh
 user@cluster:~$ cd path/to/local/jube-novice